October 2025 No Kings protests: Alabama

 About 12 events were planned in Alabama.
-In Birmingham, 5,000 people gathered in Railroad Park, with speakers including former U.S. Senator Doug Jones.
+In Birmingham, 5,000 people gathered in Railroad Park, with speakers including former U.S. senator Doug Jones.
 3,000 people demonstrated in Huntsville, and 400 people demonstrated in Guntersville.
 600 people demonstrated in Montgomery, over 200 people demonstrated in Oxford, and 40 people demonstrated in Selma at the Edmund Pettus Bridge.
 Demonstrations were also seen in Athens and Mobile.
 Additional protests were planned in Dadeville, Dothan, Fairhope, Phenix City, and Tuscaloosa.

 Alaska

 More than two dozen protests occurred in Alaska.
-2,000 people gathered in Town Square Park in Anchorage, with speakers including Alaska State Senator Löki Tobin and 2026 Gubernatorial candidate Tom Begich.
+2,000 people gathered in Town Square Park in Anchorage, with speakers including Alaska State Senator Löki Tobin and 2026 gubernatorial candidate Tom Begich.
 2,000 people also protested in Fairbanks, and 1,500 in Juneau.
 Protests also occurred in Dillingham, Girdwood, Gustavus, Haines, Healy, Homer, Kenai, Ketchikan, Kodiak, Kotzebue, Nome, Seward, Sitka, Soldotna, Talkeetna, Valdez, and Wasilla.

 Arizona

-Over 60 protests occurred in Arizona.
+Over 60 protests occurred in Arizona from places like Tuba City to Nogales.
 About two dozen demonstrations were planned in the Phoenix metropolitan area, including in Anthem, Buckeye, Fountain Hills, Maricopa, San Tan Valley, and Sun City.
 Arizona's largest protest was in Phoenix, with around 15,000 protestors.
 This was three times the size of its June No Kings protest.
 An estimated 900 protestors met in Tempe at Cole Park, and organizers counted more than 4,300 protestors in Scottsdale.
 Over 5,000 protested at Flagstaff's city hall, and organizers estimated that 2,500 protested along a mile of State Route 69 in Prescott Valley while 1,600 protested along State Route 89A in Sedona.